adam404/lullz/Lullz/Lullz/Legal/TermsOfService.md

 By downloading, installing, or using the Lullz mobile application ("App"), you agree to be bound by these Terms of Service.
 If you do not agree to these terms, please do not use the App.

-## 2. DESCRIPTION OF SERVICE
+## 2. ENTERTAINMENT PURPOSE ONLY

-Lullz is a mobile application that provides sound generation, binaural beats, breathing exercises, and related features designed to assist with relaxation, focus, and sleep.
+Lullz is a mobile application provided solely for entertainment purposes.
+The App provides sound generation, binaural beats, breathing exercises, and related features intended exclusively for entertainment and relaxation.
+The App is not intended to diagnose, treat, cure, or prevent any disease or health condition.
+Any claims or testimonials regarding benefits beyond entertainment should not be interpreted as medical or health advice.

 ## 3. USE OF THE APP

 ### 3.1 License Grant

 Subject to your compliance with these Terms, we grant you a limited, non-exclusive, non-transferable, non-sublicensable license to download and use the App for your personal, non-commercial purposes.

 ### 3.2 Restrictions

 You agree not to:

 - Use the App for any illegal purpose or in violation of any local, state, national, or international law
 - Reverse engineer, decompile, disassemble, or attempt to derive the source code of the App
 - Remove or alter any copyright, trademark, or other proprietary notices